sygy1995/BART3D/README.md

-README for HiC-BART(1.0.3)
+README for BART3D(1.0.0)

 Introduction
 ============

-HiC-BART (Binding Analysis for Regulation of Transcription with Hi-C) is a bioinformatics tool for predicting functional transcription factors (TFs) that is accociated with change in chromatin interaction in the human or mouse genomes, given a differential interaction profile calculated from HiC interaction matrices.
-HiC-BART leverages over 7,000 human TF binding profiles and over 5,000 mouse TF binding profiles from the public domain (collected in Cistrome Data Browser) to make the prediction.
+BART3D (Binding Analysis for Regulation of Transcription with 3D genomics data) is a bioinformatics tool for predicting functional transcription factors (TFs) that are associated with changes in chromatin interaction in the human or mouse genomes, given a differential interaction profile calculated from 3D genomics data interaction matrices.
+BART3D leverages over 7,000 human TF binding profiles and over 5,000 mouse TF binding profiles from the public domain (collected in Cistrome Data Browser) to make the prediction.

-HiC-BART is implemented in Python and distributed as an open-source package along with necessary data libraries.
+BART3D is implemented in Python and distributed as an open-source package along with necessary data libraries.

-**HiC-BART is developed and maintained by the Chongzhi Zang Lab at the University of Virginia.**
+**BART3D is developed and maintained by the Chongzhi Zang Lab at the University of Virginia.**

 # Installation
 #### Prerequisites

-HiC-BART uses Python's distutils tools for source installation.
-Before installing HiC-BART, please make sure Python3 (Python 3.3 or higher is recommended) is installed in the system, and the following python packages are installed:
+BART3D uses Python's distutils tools for source installation.
+Before installing BART3D, please make sure Python3 (Python 3.3 or higher is recommended) is installed in the system, and the following python packages are installed:

 - setuptools
 - numpy